Why Does My Cat Have a Floppy Belly?

 We might assume this same activity might go on in a fight with another cat, in which case the cat receiving the scratching might be afforded some protection by the primordial pouch.

-Do We Know Why Cats Have a Primordial Pouch?
+Do We Know For Sure Why Cats Have a Primordial Pouch?

 I did find two respected academic sources [1] [2] that referred to these three ‘theories”.